ShoAnn/synthetic-dataset-gemini-api/README.md

 ### todo
-write tests
-add more tasks
+write tests and add more tasks